zeyveld/zeyveld.github.io/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

-I am a Doctoral Candidate in Economics at Michigan State University.
-My research asks how retailers can maximize profits under consumer learning, stockouts, and reference dependence.
+I am a Ph.D. candidate in Economics at Michigan State University, specializing in Empirical Industrial Organization and Applied Econometrics.
+My current research focuses on consumer learning, demand estimation with micro data, and reference-dependent preferences.

+I am on the 2024–25 academic job market (both US and international).